 Deciphering Taxes, Charges and VAT on Restaurant Bills

-Eating out in a restaurant is an expensive thing to do these days.
-The number of charges and taxes on the restaurant bill can be highly confusing, especially if an individual does not know the taxing system.
-There are different charges levied on a restaurant bill such as Service Tax, Service Charge, VAT, Swach Bharat Cess and Krishi Kalyan Cess.
+Eating out in a restaurant could be confusing before GST: the number of charges and taxes on the restaurant bill was hard to follow, especially if an individual did not know the taxing system.
+Until 30 June 2017 there were different charges levied on a restaurant bill such as Service Tax, Service Charge, VAT, Swachh Bharat Cess and Krishi Kalyan Cess.
+From 1 July 2017 all of these taxes (except the optional service charge) were replaced by a single GST levy.

 Service Tax Levied on the Bill

-The tax collected by the Central Government for the services provided is called Service Tax.
-While eating out at a restaurant, the restaurant offers various hospitality services which are chargeable along with the total bill.
+The tax collected by the Central Government for the services provided was called Service Tax (levied until 30 June 2017).
+While eating out at a restaurant, the restaurant offered various hospitality services which were chargeable along with the total bill.

-The imposition of Service Tax is only payable by restaurants that have an annual turnover of Rupees 10 Lacs and above (not applicable in Jammu and Kashmir).
+The imposition of Service Tax was only payable by restaurants that had an annual turnover of Rupees 10 Lacs and above (not applicable in Jammu and Kashmir).
 The Bar Council on 3rd November 2012 passed a notice stating that Service tax should be charged on Service Charge and not on the food bill.
-This tax is supposed to be paid by the service provider, but the restaurant owner in turn transfer this tax to the customers.
+This tax was supposed to be paid by the service provider, but the restaurant owner in turn transferred this tax to the customers.

 Initially, Service tax was to be collected by air-conditioned restaurants that served both food and alcohol.
-This noticed was amended by former Finance Minister of India, P. Chidambaram.
-The rate of Service Tax is 14%, but restaurants provide both the product and service which is why the Central Government has subsidized 60% on the tax levied upon restaurants.
-Hence, the Service Tax levied by a restaurant has been reduced to 40% of the total bill, which is 5.6%.
-While paying the bill if Service Tax of 6% or 6.1% is charged then it is because the Service Tax and Swachh Bharat Cess & Krishi Kalyan Cess have been compounded together.
+This notice was amended by former Finance Minister of India, P. Chidambaram.
+The rate of Service Tax was 14%, but restaurants provided both the product and service which is why the Central Government subsidized 60% of the tax levied upon restaurants.
+Hence, the Service Tax levied by a restaurant was reduced to 40% of the total bill, which was 5.6%.
+While paying the bill if Service Tax of 6% or 6.1% was charged then it was because the Service Tax and Swachh Bharat Cess & Krishi Kalyan Cess had been compounded together.

 The Norms of Filing Service Tax Returns in India Get Details